usmanity/redirector/README.md

 ## Host it yourself
 Just clone the repo and throw it up on Github Pages.
 It's all done using JS so you don't need to run a server etc.

+This page is purposely built to be as small as possible for quick loading, I've tried to make it under [14kb due to how TCP works](https://endtimes.dev/why-your-website-should-be-under-14kb-in-size/).

 ---